Why You Can't Relax: 3 Tiny, Science Backed Habits To Break Free From Stress

 Modern Life and Chronic Stress

-Robert Sapolsky’s wrote a highly praised book called Why Zebras Don’t Get Ulcers and in it he explains how modern day life encourages stress.
+Our environment has stress built into it.
+Robert Sapolsky’s book Why Zebras Don’t Get Ulcers explains how modern day life encourages stress - it's a very enlightening read!

-Just one round of rumination can make your blood cortisol rise for 1-2 hours.
+Even 5 minutes of rumination can make your blood cortisol rise for 1-2 hours.
 This resets every time you ruminate again.

-Surprising Results of Chronic Stress
+Results of Chronic Stress States

-• Hippocampal shrinkage - The physical size of the hippocampus shrinks after chronic stress and also results in poorer prefrontal cortex function.
+Hippocampal shrinkage - The physical size of the hippocampus shrinks after chronic stress and also results in poorer prefrontal cortex function.

-• Lower back pain - caused by “muscle guarding,” an involuntary protective tightening of the muscles around your spine.
+Lower back pain - caused by “muscle guarding,” an involuntary protective tightening of the muscles around your spine.
 Muscles contract as a way to prepare for impact, long after the danger has passed!

-• Damaged teeth - high stress can trigger teeth grinding for some people which happens during sleep.
+Damaged teeth - high stress can trigger teeth grinding for some people which happens during sleep.
 It can also cause serious jaw issues from the clenching.

-• Weight gain - cortisol encourages the body to store fat, especially around the liver and organs.
+Weight gain - cortisol encourages the body to store fat, especially around the liver and organs.

-• Type 2 diabtetes - cortisol causes increase in blood glucose which in the long run can cause insulin resistance
+Type 2 diabtetes - cortisol causes increase in blood glucose which in the long run can cause insulin resistance

-• Eczma and psoriasis - cortisol slows processes like skin healing, collagen building and hair growth.
+Eczma and psoriasis - cortisol slows processes like skin healing, collagen building and hair growth.
 Over time this means it can worsen existing conditions, and cause flare ups.

-• Change genetic expression - There is growing evidence that shows stress chemicals can attach tiny chemical markers onto your DNA.
+Change genetic expression - There is growing evidence that shows stress chemicals can attach tiny chemical markers onto your DNA.
 Sometimes these changes are passed to children, making them more susceptive to stress.

 I feel stressed just thinking about the effects of stress!